MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

 To construct an Alt-Svc Field Value (as defined in Section 4 of
 {{!AltSvc}}) from an HTTPSSVC record:

-* The SvcDomainName is mapped into the uri-host portion of alt-authority.
+* The SvcDomainName is mapped into the uri-host portion of alt-authority with the trailing "." removed.
   (If SvcDomainName is ".", the special handling described in
   {{svcdomainnamedot}} MUST be applied first.)